LiamJCates/Programming-Notes/C++/Types&Values/Classes/HowStructsDiffer.md

 How struct Differs from class
 struct is a keyword from the days of C, and for all practical purposes it is treated by a C++ compiler similarly to a class.

+As with a class, members of a struct include instance variables as well as functions, including constructors and a destructor.

 The exceptions are applicable to the access specifiers (public and private) when the programmer has not specified any.
 Unless specified, members in a struct are public by default (private for a class), and unless specified, a struct features public inheritance from a base struct (private for a class).

 A struct variant of class Human from Listing 9.13 would be the following: struct Human